facelessuser/coloraide/docs/src/markdown/cat.md

 (in most cases), but there are a variety of options available, and research continues to try and improve upon CATs of the past to come up with better CATs for the future.

-Currently, ColorAide mainly supports von Kries type CATs (named after an early 20th century color scientist), or CATs that are similar to and/or are built upon the original von Kries CAT.
-We also do not currently support every known von Kries CAT out there, but a good number are available.
-In the future, support may be expanded.
+Currently, ColorAide only supports single step, von Kries type CATs (named after an early 20th century color scientist), or CATs that are similar to and/or are built upon the original von Kries CAT.
+We also do not currently support every known von Kries CAT out there.

+Below is a list of the various matrices that can be used during chromatic adaptation.
+It should be noted that there are a few matrices below that are designed to be used in more complex, two step chromatic adaptation, but we currently only apply them as simple, single step chromatic adaptation.

 CAT           |
 ------------- |